Accounting terms like “cost of sales,” “price of sales,” and “gross profit” make your head swim, don’t they?

 For example, if it costs $30 to produce a product, a business owner may set pricing at $45 to $60 to recognize a profit.
 If he or she doesn’t know the exact costs to produce a profit, they’re merely guessing at pricing.
 The same business owner who prices an item for $45 and it costs $50 to produce quickly loses money, taking into consideration that fixed and variable costs remain constant.

-To sum up, by regularly using a formula to determine cost of sales, there’s a much greater chance your business will operate in the black.
+To sum up, by regularly using a formula to determine the cost of sales, there’s a much higher chance your business will operate in the black.
 Did you know there are other ways to generate more profit?

 How Do You Generate More Profits Without Raising the Sales Price?

 So you don’t resort to adjusting the sales price upward, you can reduce your cost of sales, resulting in increased profits.
 You can do so the following ways:

 - Don’t Just Focus on Revenue: Reviewing your cost of sales data provides a real-time snapshot of profit percentages.
 This significant number is one of the first indicators to reveal you may need to trim specific costs.
 A simple internal control like this can increase the bottom line.

 - Rethink Labor Costs: Cross-train employees so they can handle more than one job.
 Should an employee need to take an unexpected leave of absence, there won’t be any downtime in production.
 Run a tighter ship by training existing employees to learn a new skill.
 You should experience less turnover when newly trained employees know a pay increase is on the way.
 You’ll save money in the long run when you don’t need to retrain new employees, which involves a learning curve, equating to less productivity.